Movie Review: ‘Godzilla: King of the Monsters’

 Review: Let’s make one thing clear off the bat: Godzilla: King of the Monsters is stupid.
 I mean like mindbogglingly stupid.
 This isn’t just a “check your brain at the door” kind of movie, this is a “relinquish your rationality and don’t ever expect a refund” kind of film.

 There’s a line between a suspension of disbelief and insulting my intelligence, and KOTM doesn’t just cross it, it stamps it out with a Godzilla-sized footprint.
-Michael Dougherty and Zach Shields’ screenplay ranges the gamut of idiocy, everything from Hollow Earth garbage to a security detail so advanced it allows Russell’s teenage girl Madison (Millie Bobby Brown) to take the ORCA device without anyone noticing.
+Michael Dougherty and Zach Shields’ screenplay ranges the gamut of idiocy, everything from Hollow Earth garbage to a security detail so advanced it allows Russell’s teenage girl Madison (Millie Bobby Brown) to take it without anyone noticing.
 Then there’s the fact that everywhere the Titans go they spread radiation that somehow doesn’t doom the area but generates new plant life.
 You know, the COMPLETE OPPOSITE OF RADIATION.
 Or how about the fact that Alan Jonah’s terrorist organization wants to release the Titans to…restore balance?
 For the fun of it?
 Reasons?
 It’s hard to pinpoint exactly why.

 As may be abundantly clear by now from this review, anything involving the human element as it pertains to KOTM is ludicrous at best.
 Everyone’s motivations feel out of sync or forced.
 Kyle Chandler, who plays Emma’s ex-husband Mark, seemingly hates Godzilla for causing the death of his son, yet flip-flops between wanting to help Monarch and destroying all the Titans.
 Sally Hawkins is severely underused as Doctor Vivienne Graham, a paleozoologist who dies with no fanfare.
 And Bradley Whitford’s Doctor Rick Stanton, the ostensible comic relief, comes off like a second rate ripoff of Rick Sanchez from Rick and Morty, mainly because that’s EXACTLY what director Michael Dougherty modeled him after.